Chapter 5: Hope

 Huck opened the door, and Preacher Rogers soon walked around the corner.
 The tall, large man smiled beatifically at him.
 "Hello, Huck."
 He extended a big, meaty hand.
-"I'd like to sit and talk with you and your son if you don't mind."
+"I'd like to sit and talk with you and your son, if you don't mind."

-Huck shook the pastor's hand, and he felt his soul jerk around in his chest.
+Huck shook the pastor's hand and felt his soul jerk around in his chest.
 "Uh, actually, Rayne is away, uh, at a friend's."
 The little lie came, and Huck inwardly cringed.
 But then he continued with the truth.
 "I wanted to get him out of the house."
 He took a breath.
 "I just couldn't deal with the not speaking.
 It's too hard, and I think we both needed a break."

 Pastor Rogers' eyes were soft and understanding.
 "I can see how that would be tough, Huck."
 He smiled.
 "Well, I'm here.
 Can you and I talk for a bit?"